choephix/api-change-watcher/README.md

 ### Data Directory

 The app automatically creates a `data/` directory in your project folder.
-Each fetch creates a new file, so you'll have a complete history of all API calls.
+The `latest_news.json` file is continuously updated with each fetch, so you always have the most current data.

 ## How it works

 1. **Initialization**: On first run, the app records the current latest news item ID and total count
 2. **Monitoring**: Every 10 seconds, it fetches the latest news from the API
-3. **File Saving**: Each fetch result is saved to a timestamped JSON file
+3. **File Saving**: Each fetch result overwrites the `latest_news.json` file
 4. **Detection**: Compares the latest ID with the previously seen ID
 5. **Alerting**: When new items are found, displays a prominent console alert with details
 6. **Tracking**: Updates the tracking state to monitor for future changes